soyoung97/ListT5/README.md

 ## Other tips
 * add `--wandb` option if you want to see the loss graph and log experiments.
 * may take 5-10 mins at first to start (deepspeed setup)
-* if you want to train in order reversed - relevnant index first way, add `--sub_mode posfirst`
+* if you want to train in order reversed - relevant index first way, add `--sub_mode posfirst`
 * resume training: `--resume_from_checkpoint PATH_TO_DEEPSPEED_CKPT_SUCH_AS/epoch\=00-stepglobal_step\=23999.0.ckpt/` Must run with the same number of gpus on initial training.
 * Use ForkedPdb.set_trace() on debugging for multi-gpu training.
 * Running training on T5-base takes 33GB each for 4x A6000 48GB.